 OBP refers to how frequently a batter reaches base per plate appearance.
 Times on base include hits, walks and hit-by-pitches, but do not include errors, times reached on a fielder's choice or a dropped third strike.
 (Separately, sacrifice bunts are removed from the equation entirely, because it is rarely a hitter's decision to sacrifice himself, but rather a manager's choice as part of an in-game strategy.)

-There aren't many better basic evaluative tools than on-base percentage.
 A hitter's goal is to avoid making an out, and on-base percentage shows which hitters have accomplished that task the best.

 Hitters with high on-base percentages generally bat toward the top of the lineup, as their ability to get on base makes them prime candidates to be driven in by power hitters in the middle of the order.
+Teams also prefer to bat high-OBP hitters near the top of the order to ensure that the players who get on base most often receive more plate appearances.

 On-base percentage can also be applied as an evaluative tool for pitchers, although this is done less frequently.
 In such cases, it is referred to as on-base against.